Cathedral of St. John the Evangelist (Spokane, Washington)

 The Cathedral of St. John the Evangelist in Spokane, Washington, is the cathedral church of the Episcopal Diocese of Spokane.
-Three Spokane parishes, All Saints Cathedral, St. Peter's, and St. James, merged on October 20, 1929, to form the Cathedral of St. John the Evangelist.
-Construction began on the present cathedral four years previous in 1925 and was structurally completed in less than a generation under the supervision of founding architect Harold C. Whitehouse of the Spokane firm of Whitehouse & Price.
+Three Spokane parishes—All Saints Cathedral, St. Peter's, and St. James—merged on October 20, 1929 to form the cathedral.
+The construction of the building, however, began four years prior in 1925, and was structurally completed in less than a generation under the supervision of founding architect Harold C. Whitehouse (of the Spokane firm of Whitehouse & Price).
 It is located in the Rockwood neighborhood on Spokane's South Hill.

+The cathedral reported 638 members in 2015 and 355 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $628,169.
+Average Sunday Attendance (ASA) in 2024 was 151 persons.

-The cathedral is open Monday through Friday, 9am-4pm.
-Guided tours are often available on Fridays, 11am-2pm.
+The cathedral is open Monday through Friday, 9:00 a.m to 4:00 p.m.
+Guided tours are often available on Fridays, 11 a.m to 2 p.m.
 On Sundays, guided tours usually are available immediately after the last morning worship service.
 The tour usually lasts around 45 minutes.

 History

 In 1924, shortly after the arrival of the newly arrived bishop, Edward Makin Cross, the dream was hatched to put a cathedral on the South Hill to succeed the All Saints Cathedral downtown.
 Church congregant Harold C. Whitehouse was hired to design it for a vacant plot of land, the former home site of early prominent Spokanite, Francis H. Cook.
 The location of the cathedral is at an elevation of approximately 2160 ft above sea level.
 Grand Boulevard, which passes diagonally in front of the cathedral as seen in the image above, begins its steep descent into Downtown Spokane directly in front of the cathedral.
-Its location at the crest of a hill that rises more than 300 feet above downtown makes the cathedral a visible landmark from much of downtown and areas to the north.
+Its location at the crest of a hill, which rises more than 300 feet above downtown, makes the cathedral a visible landmark from much of downtown and areas to the north.

-Touring Europe for design inspiration, Whitehouse eventually settled on using the English Gothic style with some French influences.
-The first stage of construction, the nave leading to the high altar was completed in late 1929, allowing for the first Eucharistic services to be held, ten days before the 1929 stock market crash which led to a halt in construction for almost two decades.
+After touring Europe for design inspiration, Whitehouse settled on using the English Gothic style with some French influences.
+The first stage of construction was creating the nave leading to the high altar.
+This was completed in late 1929, allowing for the first Eucharistic services to be held.
+Ten days later, the 1929 stock market crash occurred, which led to a halt in construction for almost two decades.
 Construction resumed in 1948, and the chancel, sanctuary, transepts, and Gothic tower were completed by 1954.

 The first Dean of the cathedral was Richard Coombs, who relocated to Spokane in 1956 from Saint Paul's Episcopal Church in Salinas, California.